prakharbhatnagar20/prakharbhatnagar20/README.md

 ###

-<p align="left">My name is Prakhar Bhatnagar and I am a Android developer proficient in Java, Kotlin and XML.
+<p align="left">My name is Prakhar Bhatnagar and I am a Software Engineer proficient in Java, Kotlin and XML.
 Passionate about creating user-friendly mobile apps with a focus on clean code and exceptional user experiences.
 Ready to bring your app ideas to life.</p>

 ###